Sickle Cell Disease/Advancing Cures

 Research over the past five decades has resulted in treatments for sickle cell disease treatments that have decreased childhood mortality and improved patients’ disease management options for patients with sickle cell disease.
 However, further efforts are needed to develop approaches that aim to attack the disease at its core by safely and sustainably restoring hemoglobin function.
 The Sickle Cell Disease/Advancing Cures award was created to harness promising scientific advances toward restoring hemoglobin function and enable their development into clinically feasible therapies and ultimately practical use.

-The foundation seeks to support about eight, three-year research projects through Sickle Cell Disease/Advancing Cures awards.
+The foundation seeks to support approximately eight, three-year research projects through Sickle Cell Disease/Advancing Cures awards.
 Flexible, annual direct-cost amounts of $150,000 to $300,000 will be considered, plus a 10 percent annual indirect cost allowance.
 This program aims to support clinical research that will:

 - Advance gene therapies for sickle cell disease into the clinic, including gene addition and genome editing.